openmindculture/tools-settings/techtips/get-linux-system-information.md

 ## Further information

-Use vendor-specific GUI tools like Tuxedo control center to see additional system and software information.
+Use vendor-specific GUI tools like the System Reports app (System Information tab) Tuxedo control center to see additional system and software information.
+Some details, like serial numbers, should be hidden unless invoked by a privileged root user.